Optimal Hardy weights on the Euclidean lattice: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Yehuda Pinchover for valuable comments.
-They would like to thank Peter Bella, Arianna Giunti, and Felix Otto for helpful comments on a draft version of the paper.
+The authors are grateful to Scott Armstrong and Yehuda Pinchover for very valuable discussions.
+They would also like to thank Peter Bella, Mitia Duerinckx, Arianna Giunti, and Felix Otto for helpful comments on a draft version of the paper.
 MK acknowledges the financial support of the German Science Foundation.
 The authors would like to thank the organizers of the program ``Spectral Methods in Mathematical Physics'' held in 2019 at Institut Mittag-Leffler where this project was initiated. \begin{appendix}